hlab-design-analysis/SIMPLE/README.md

   <img src="https://github.com/hlab-design-analysis/SIMPLE/blob/dev/Simulators/Simulator2_SIMPLE/results_SIMPLE/Simulation4/allSinkedTank_sim4.png" width="1000" title="hover text">
 </p>

 Finally the fishes are allowed to flow through the tube.
 This is done by sampling from the bottom of the tank an amount of fishes equal (or all fishes in case the total amount of fishes in the bottom row is less than) the height of the tube at each time step, until the tank is full.
 The tube matrix is saved when the time step is equal to its length, ensuring the possibility to reconstruct each step of the flow.
 At each time step a plot of the flow can be produced and stored, to be later used to produce a video of the flow.
-The simulation takes about one hour to run without plotting and it is estimated to take one hundred of hours if a video of it has to be generated.

 https://github.com/hlab-design-analysis/SIMPLE/assets/99275660/a76c112c-ff2b-4caf-a6a9-4a3ebcabb65b